himuracesar/spring-boot-crud/README.md

   - Maven
   - PostgreSQL in database

-The script for create the database is in sql folder.
+The script `Videogames_DB.sql` for create the database is in sql folder.
-  Videogames_DB.sql

-To execute the script write in a shell: psql -U postgres --file Videogame_DB.sql
+To execute the script write in a shell:
+  `psql -U postgres --file Videogame_DB.sql`

 The project was worked in NetBeans 17.

 How to use the application
 ----------------------------------------
-##1.
-You have to crete a user with
+1. You have to crete an user with http://localhost:8080/api/users/create
-  http://localhost:8080/api/users/create
   ```json
   {